PierreMage/sms-transfer/README.md

-# Transfering iPhone SMS Android
+# Transfering iPhone SMS to Android

 Only works for iOS 6 SMS.